hyperspy/hyperspy/doc/user_guide/model.rst

     >>> g1._active_array is None
     True

+.. _model_indexing-label:

 Indexing model
 --------------

-.. versionadded:: 0.9 model indexing
+.. versionadded:: 1.0 model indexing

 Often it is useful to consider only part of the model - for example at a particular location (i.e. a slice in the navigation space) or energy range